Admission Requirements

 Visual Arts: A combination of studio courses is required (e.g., painting, sculpture, printmaking, drawing).
 A maximum of 2 undergraduate semester courses may be chosen from photography, architecture or art history.

 You will be required to submit the following documents by September 2024.
 The Faculty of Education will send instructions and deadlines to all candidates via email in June 2023.
-Do not proceed with any document submissions before you are contacted by the Faculty of Education:
+Do not proceed with any of the following document submissions prior to receiving instructions from the Faculty of Education:

 • Copy of birth certificate